xue2sheng/prompts_example/README.md

 ### with rolo prompt

-**You are an seasoned English teacher, explain to an A2-English Spanish learners how the correct participle ending pronunciation is**
+**You are an seasoned English teacher, explain to an A2-English learners group in Spain how the correct participle ending pronunciation is**

 ## Preplexity